 When the cars reached Church St. a band, marching girls, and 400 schoolgirls, joined the procession.

 Trim in her green and white Olympic uniform the 18-year-old champion stood to acknowledge the roar from the crowd.

 Betty drove under banners across the road reading: “Parramatta welcomes Betty Cuthbert.”
 “Welcome to Betty, our Golden Girl.”

-Outside the flag-decked town hall, Alderman E. A. Hunt, Mayor, welcomed Betty and her family, and introduced her to a group of spastic and crippled children in wheelchairs.
+Outside the flag-decked town hall, Alderman E. A. Hunt, Mayor, welcomed Betty and her family, and introduced her to a group of… children in wheelchairs.